RobertKelley1987/notebag-client/README.md

 but because I utlimately didn't use them, I feel like I could have saved a lot of time by researching this first... oh well.
 You live and you learn.

+Lastly, this is one of those projects that I could keep adding features to forever.
+I was hoping to add drag and drop to this but I've decided it would be smarter to walk away and learn other things.
+Hopefully I find enough free time to do that at some point in the future.

 ![Site screenshot](notebag-screenshot.png)

 ### Built With